RecepKurtulus/dmaking-under-uncertainty/Readme.md

-# Desiciong making under uncertianality
+# Desiciong making under uncertianaity

 ### In this project I wanted to create an interface and a solution for decision making problems under uncertainty.